PaperSubmission123321/ICLR2026/README.md

-# This is the codebase of NeurIPS 2025 anonymous submission.
+# This is the codebase of ICLR anonymous submission.

 ## Overview
 This code implements a variant of chain of thought (CoT) prompting